1411 - Non-Industrial Disability Insurance (NDI)

 The State Controller’s Office provides NDI/ENDI calculators and information on how to document and process NDI/ENDI.
 Processing instructions for NDI/ENDI can be found in the Payroll Procedure Manual (PPM), Section E – Disability.

 EDD has created a new form specifically for NDI-FCL, Claim for Nonindustrial Disability Insurance – Family Care Leave, DE 8501F.
-Prior to human resources staff completing Part A of the DE 8501F they are required to confirm the employee is eligible by verifying the employee is excluded from bargaining and enrolled in the annual leave program.
+Prior to human resources staff completing Part A of the DE 8501F they are required to confirm the employee is eligible by verifying the employee is excluded from bargaining and enrolled in the Annual Leave Program.

 Departments are required to track the number of NDI-FCL days used by employees.
-Departments utilizing the State Controller’s Office, Leave Accounting System will track the number of days using that system (SCO CLAS Letter #19-005).
+Departments utilizing the State Controller’s Office, Leave Accounting System can track the number of days using that system (SCO CLAS Letter #19-005).
 Departments using other systems to track leave will need to create a mechanism, whether electronically or manually, to track the number of days used.
-Departments must ensure employees do not exceed six weeks of NDI-FCL in a 12-month period.
+Departments must ensure employees do not exceed six weeks (42 days) of NDI-FCL in a 12-month period.

 - Bargaining Contracts - MOUs